 What is the psychological immune system?

-To really make the explanation of the psychological immune system as simplistic as possible, let me give you a simple analogy.
 When you get a cut on your hand, you don’t have to consciously think your way into healing the cut.
 The healing process happens all by itself, meaning we don’t have to do anything for the body’s intelligence to kick in and send new skin cells to the wounded area.

 Obviously it is required that we don’t pick at the scab during the recovery process or do stuff which infects it.